Cort G300 RAW – One of The Highest Value Guitars

 Headstock

 The only problem here is that there’s only a single string tree.
 I noticed that the G string’s angle was a bit lower than the other plain strings (E and B) and looked a bit weird to my eyes.
-However, it’s just my opinion that these kinds of guitars should have a pair of string trees rather than one.
-The angle on the G string is not creating any playability or tuning issues at all.
+However, I think these kinds of guitars should have a pair of string trees rather than one.
+The angle of the G string does not create any playability or tuning issues at all.

 Tuners